lux-org/lux/doc/source/reference/config.rst

 See `this page <https://lux-api.readthedocs.io/en/latest/source/guide/style.html>`__ for more details.

 Matplotlib also supports plot configurations to be applied on top of the generated graphs.
-To set a default plot configuration, first write a function that can take in a `fig` and 'ax' and returns a `fig` and 'ax.
+To set a default plot configuration, first write a function that can take in a `fig` and `ax` and returns a `fig` and `ax`.
 For example:

 .. code-block:: python